Skip Navigation

 • Any attachments, if you have them

 To minimize your potential questions, Nebula Genomics provides multiple tutorials, blog posts, and FAQs with just about every question imaginable answered.
-Whether you’re trying to find where to learn your genetic risk for a particular trait or are curious about how to upgrade your plan, the FAQ will have what you need while you’re waiting for a response.
+Whether you’re trying to find where to learn your genetic risk for a particular trait or are curious about how to upgrade your plan, the FAQ is likely to have what you need.

-There are options for you to share your genetic information with social media, as well as to share information about your lifestyle and habits through Nebula Genomics’ surveys, but Nebula Genomics never shares your information with third parties without your consent.
-They might use some personal information as part of a statistic, but they will never include any identifying information or isolate your info (always as aggregate data).
+There are options for you to share your genetic information via social media, as well as to share information about your lifestyle and habits through Nebula Genomics’ surveys, but the company never shares your information with third parties without your consent.
+Even to be considered for research, Nebula requires you to fill out a consent form, and then the company will require additional consent if you want your data included in a potential study.

 23andMe

-23andMe is one of the most well-known names in genetic testing and for a good reason.
-There are two different versions of 23andMe: one which covers only your ancestry and another which dives into your genetic health predispositions (23andMe Health).
-But no matter which plan you pick, 23andMe has a lot it can reveal to you.
+Besides the recent hack, 23andMe is one of the most well-known names in genetic testing for a good reason.
+There are four different versions of 23andMe:

-The 23andMe Health pack analyzes your DNA for a wide variety of traits, including:
+All except the ancestry-only 23andMe test analyze your DNA for a wide variety of traits, including:

-• Physical traits (such as flat feet and eye color)
+• Physical traits: such as flat feet, motion sickness, toe length, and eye color

-• Carrier status (if you carry – but don’t display traits for – genetic illnesses, such as sickle cell anemia)
+• Carrier status: if you carry – but don’t display symptoms or features of – genetic illnesses, like sickle cell anemia, that can be passed to offspring

-23andMe is the only at-home genetic test approved by the FDA, meaning it is the only one you can order for yourself without professional medical guidance.
-You can also use it as medical advice and pay for it with HSA or FSA funds.
-It covers less ground than Nebula – as does almost every genetic test you can order – but points out many important bits of information, such as whether or not you have the BRCA1 or BRCA2 genes (which are very closely tied to breast and ovarian cancer).
+Since 23andMe is the only at-home genetic test approved by the FDA, it can legally be used as medical advice and paid for with HSA or FSA funds.
+As we mentioned earlier, these tests cover less ground than Nebula, but they do point out many important bits of information, such as whether or not you have the BRCA1 or BRCA2 genes (which are very closely tied to breast and ovarian cancer).

 Sequencing.com

-As one of the only other at-home whole-genome tests, Sequencing.com provides a unique edge.
-They’ve compiled hundreds of analysis options – some free, some paid – to let you pick and choose exactly what you want to know from your genetics.
-You can test yourself over and over again to screen for different predispositions, trends, and statuses without having to repeatedly spit in a tube.
-Rather, all you need to do is upload your information from another service like 23andMe or AncestryDNA, and Sequencing.com provides that data (anonymized, so none of the services can trace it back to you) to the additional apps.
+As one of the only other at-home whole-genome tests, Sequencing.com adds a unique spin to your results.
+The company has compiled hundreds of analysis options — some free, most paid — to let you pick and choose exactly what you want to know from your genetics.
+You can test yourself over and over again to screen for different predispositions, trends, and statuses without having to spit in a tube repeatedly.

 Invitae

-Invitae is a dual professional and at-home genetic testing service.
-However, they have a much broader selection of pick-and-choose genetic tests.
-They offer six panels, including:
+Invitae is both a professional and at-home genetic testing service.
+Currently, the company offers five panels, including:

-The diagnostic panel, in particular, is unique.
-Partner with your primary medical provider or a telehealth doctor who works with Invitae to discuss your symptoms and concerns.
-The provider orders a specific set of genetic testing options to see if you have any genetic diseases or disorders that might contribute to your symptoms.
+The diagnostic test, in particular, is interesting.
+You can partner with your primary medical provider or a telehealth doctor who works with Invitae to discuss your symptoms and concerns.
+The provider can order a specific set of genetic testing options to see if you have any genetic diseases or disorders that might contribute to your symptoms.

 Reading and understanding your genetics can bring up some harrowing topics if you aren’t prepared.
 Sometimes, though, no amount of mental preparation can get you ready for heavy or shocking news.
 Suppose you have any out-of-the-ordinary symptoms, a family history of genetic abnormalities, or find something you weren’t expecting from your genomic test.
 In that case, a genetic counselor can always help.